 Q: What's the best way to stuff my bird?

-Food guru Alton Brown has gone on record saying that you can't make a good roast turkey with stuffing inside.
+Food expert Alton Brown has gone on record saying that you can't make a good roast turkey with stuffing inside.
 The difficulty is that once you stuff the bird, that stuffing also needs to come up to a safe final temperature, since it's been absorbing turkey juices the whole time.
 By the time the stuffing comes up to safe temperature, the breast meat will be hopelessly overcooked.

 So what's the solution?